adiazrivero/Flow-Based-Likelihoods-for-Non-Gaussian-Inference/README.md

 # Flow-Based Likelihoods for Non-Gaussian Inference

-This repository cotains the code used for the paper Flow-based Likelihoods for Non-Gaussian Inference (arXiv:....).
-As a disclaimer, I'm not a software engineer or computer scientist, as I'm sure you'll be able to tell by the code and documentation!
-While functional, it is likely not optimal.
+This repository cotains the code used for the paper [Flow-based Likelihoods for Non-Gaussian Inference (arXiv:....)] (https://arxiv.org/abs/2007.05535).
 If you have any questions, please email me at adiazrivero@g.harvard.edu.

 The flow-based model used in this work is based on [FFJORD](https://github.com/rtqichen/ffjord). *The directory called ffjord is a clone of their repository.
 If you have a question about the code there, please reach out directly to them.*